-The first Day of the Tibetan year always falls in February of March and is the most important festival or the Tibetan people.
-In early 12th month of the Tibetan year, the Tibetan people begin to buy goods and materials for the celebration of the New Year Day.
-Of them the rectangular Droso-chema with colorful patterns and offerings are the most important.
-The Droso-chema is stuffed with buttered highland barley, fried wheat grains and sapodilla.
-On its cover are highland barley ears, cockscomb flowers and buttered flowers.
+The First Day of the Tibetan year always falls in February or March and is the most important festival or the Tibetan people.
+In the early 12th month of the Tibetan year, the Tibetan people begin to buy goods and materials for the celebration of the New Year Day.
+Of them, the rectangular Droso-chema with colourful patterns and offerings are the most important.
+The Droso-chema is stuffed with buttered highland barley, fried wheat grains, and sapodilla.
+On its cover are highland barley ears, cockscomb flowers, and buttered flowers.